hsuonsivu/hsupublic/3d-models/README.md

 for no heatcage), layerh is printer layerheight.
 All values are defaulted if not provided.

+# function diskdimensions, diskform

+Function diskdimensions returns array of standard disk and floppy drive dimensions and screw holes.
+Some values are from standards documents, floppy was measured for screw positions.

+diskform module generates a model of a given disk drive, takes same parameter as diskdimensions.
+As of writing this, these support the following drive types:

+	* 5.25HH 5.25 inch half height drive, such as CD/DVD drives
+	* 5.25FH 5.25 inch full height drive
+	* 3.5LOW 3.5 inch low profile drive, 17.8mm
+	* 3.5 3.5 inch drive
+	* 3.5SATA 3.5 inch (with SATA interface instead of IDE/ATA
+	* 3.5HIGH 3.5 inch 42mm high drive
+	* 3.5FLOPPY 3.5 inch floppy drive
+	* 2.5 2.5 inch 9.5mm drive (most current drives)
+	* 2.5H 2.5 inch 12.7mm drive (older drives were this tall)

+# satasocket, satasocketcut, patasocket, patasocketcut

+Funtions generate SATA and IDE/ATA drive interface.
+These are used by diskform.
+These are work-in-progress.

 ## lattialista.scad, Makefile.lattialista

 I needed some skirting board parts for my home, this makes ones